duongtruongbinh/Improve_ViVQA-X_baseline/Top-Down/docs/CONTRIBUTING.md

-# Contributing to SIRI VQA Framework
+# Contributing to FDR VQA Framework

-Thank you for your interest in contributing to the SIRI VQA Framework!
+Thank you for your interest in contributing to the FDR VQA Framework!
 This guide will help you get started with development and contributions.

 ## 🛠️ Development Setup